 The BA programme at our English Department comprises the subject areas Linguistics, English/American Literature, and British/American Cultural Studies.
 You can choose to attend courses in any of these areas.
 All of the courses you wish to attend have to be listed on your learning agreement.
 This agreement has to be filled in and accepted/certified first by your sending institution and then by our International Office (IUZ) and the departmental coordinator.
 The IUZ will send you a confirmation of acceptance, which you may need in order to obtain a visa (if you need that).

 In addition to the three above-mentioned areas, you will find that we are also offering Language Courses.
 However, we do not advise you to take many Language Courses since they are aimed at German students of English and may thus be difficult to follow for speakers of other first languages.
 Moreover, these are the types of courses you can easily take at your home university and they are credited at a relatively low level, which will make it difficult for you to achieve the required 30 ECTS credit points.
 In other words, you should mainly consider attending seminars from the three main areas described above.
 Should you very strongly wish to attend one of our Language Courses, you need to contact the Language Programme Coordinator well in advance of your stay here.
 They will inform you of important Language Course admission requirements and procedures (such as the Placement Test, etc.).
 Send them an e-mail with your name, home university, years of instruction and proficiency level of English, and the name of the Language Courses you would like to take.

-There is no general brochure about the English Department with background info on Chemnitz University of Technology at the moment, but some information on studying English Language & Linguistics at Chemnitz and Chemnitz itself is available here:
+There is no general brochure about the English Department with background info on Chemnitz University of Technology (CUT) at the moment, but some information on studying English Language & Linguistics at Chemnitz and Chemnitz itself is available here: